operationmaths/operationmaths.co.uk/_pages/about.md

         <img src="/assets/images/Fay-photo.png" alt="Fay, qualified maths tutor and teacher" style="width:180px; border-radius:8px; display:block;">
         <div class="intro-body">
           <h2>Hi, I'm Fay</h2>
-          <p>I am a qualified teacher with many years of experience teaching in schools across the North East of England.
-Alongside my classroom career I have worked extensively in private tuition, supporting children of all abilities to build their confidence and attainment in maths.</p>
+          <p>I am a qualified teacher with many years of experience teaching in schools across the North East of England and abroad.
+Alongside my classroom career I have worked extensively in private tuition, supporting children of all abilities from primary through to secondary level to build their confidence and attainment in maths.</p>
           <p>I know from experience which topics Year 6 pupils find most difficult in the SATs, and I have spent years developing clear, straightforward ways of explaining them.
-Operation Maths is built on those methods - resources and approaches that I use every day with real children.</p>
+Operation Maths is built on those methods – resources and approaches that I use every day with my students.</p>
         </div>
       </div>
     </section>